nunoi/nunoi.github.io/README.md

-# Spiff's Adventures in Strategy and Simulations
+# Adventures in Strategy and Simulations

 Under construction.